Scalingo/documentation/_posts/databases/2000-01-01-scalingo-redis-addon.md

 ## Getting your connection URI

-Once the addon is provisioned, 2 environment variables are added to your app: `SCALINGO_REDIS_URL` and `REDIS_URL`. `REDIS_URL` is an alias to `SCALINGO_REDIS_URL` for the convenience of some libraries such as the Ruby gem [sidekiq](http://sidekiq.org/), but using `SCALINGO_REDIS_URL` is prefered in most cases.
+Once the addon is provisioned, 2 environment variables are added to your app: `SCALINGO_REDIS_URL` and `REDIS_URL`. `REDIS_URL` is an alias to `SCALINGO_REDIS_URL` for the convenience of some libraries such as the Ruby gem [sidekiq](http://sidekiq.org/), but using `SCALINGO_REDIS_URL` is preferred in most cases.
 To find out how to use it in your code please refer to [Application environment]({% post_url app/2014-09-15-environment %}).

 In most cases, you can pass the variable directly to the client library you are using in your code.
 But sometimes the library requires a specific URI format, you'll need to add a little bit of code to suit the library.

-You can get environment variables from the Dashboard or the command-line interface.
+You can get environment variables from the dashboard or the command line interface.

 ### From the Dashboard